- 1 What Causes Hip Flexor Tightness?

 Happy Baby Pose

 There’s another common stretch that people do for their hip which is called happy baby pose stretch.

 The name is funny and the stretch is interesting to go for.
-In this case, you simply lie down on an even ground and take your legs close up your face.
+In this case, you simply lie down on even ground and take your legs to close up your face.

 Do not push it hard and if you are unable to be at that position, you should release your legs immediately as otherwise, you will end up hurting your muscles.

-The reason that this is called as a happy baby pose is because kids do this pose when they are happy at a very early age.
+The reason that this is called a happy baby pose is that kids do this pose when they are happy at a very early age.

 Another one that you can perform is called the pigeon pose.

 This is a bit harder so if you were never into stretching, you might find this difficult.
 If you really cannot do this, there is no point in pushing it as we mentioned before, and you can just try any of the other poses and positions, most of them are rotational exercises and will help to release any tightness and other symptoms.

 In this case, you will be sitting on a weird pigeon position where your back leg will be stretched and placed at the back where your front knee is near to your belly.